OOPA2018/syllabus/README.md

 * **Office hours:** The lecturer and one teaching assistant will be available in the lab room after the lab (Wednesdays 6-7pm)
 * **Discussion:** If you'd like to discuss anything to with the course you can write a message on Gitter (please note these are publicly visible, student only rooms will be created in due course)
    * [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/OOPA2018/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
-* **Bugs/Suggestions:** If you found any bugs in this syllabus or would like to make a suggestions please raise an [issue](https://github.com/OOPA2018/syllabus/issues)
+* **Bugs/Suggestions:** If you find any bugs in this syllabus or would like to make a suggestions please raise an [issue](https://github.com/OOPA2018/syllabus/issues) (GitHub account required)

 ## Course Description